citronalco/ansible-nsupdate.info/README.md

 # Install nsupdate.info on Debian with Ansible

-This role installs everything you need to run your own dynamic DNS service:
+This Playbook installs everything you need to run your own dynamic DNS service:
 * nsupdate.info as main service
 * PostgreSQL as database
 * Nginx with uwsgi as webserver